Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 The request sends a packet to the server with the ECHO_REQUEST message, and the server returns a ECHO_REPLY message.
 I won’t go into details, but this is the basic concept.

 Pinging a host is useful to know if the host is reachable (supposing it implements ping), and how distant it is in terms of how long it takes to get back to you.
-Usually the nearest the server is geographically, the less time it will take to return back to you, for simple physical laws that cause a longer distance to introduce more delay in the cables.
+Usually the nearer the server is geographically, the less time the response takes to reach you, for simple physical laws that cause a longer distance to introduce more delay in the cables.

 The ping command works on Linux, macOS, WSL, and anywhere you have a UNIX environment